rust-lang/compiler-team/working-groups/meta/rfc-drafts/compiler-team-contributors.md

   promoted to compiler team contributor or to the level of member.
 - Compiler team members are consulted on FCP decisions (which, in the compiler team, are relatively rare).
+- Working groups must always include at least one compiler team member as a lead (though groups may have other leads who are not yet full members).

 <a name="how-decisions-are-made"> </a>
 [hdam]: #how-decisions-are-made